“He who fears the Lord has a secure fortress, and for his children it will be a refuge.” Proverbs 14:26

-Thank you for inquiring about the EMMA Resource Class Program for the 2019-2020 school year.
-We are in our 24th year of mentoring, and we welcome you to join us.
+Thank you for inquiring about the EMMA Resource Class Program for our 2023-2024 school year.
+Our classes are held in southern Greensboro.
+We are continuing our 28th year of mentoring, and we welcome you to join us.

 We desire that our program be an affordable, quality resource that enhances each family’s homeschooling experience.
 We recognize the parents as being solely responsible for overseeing their children’s education.
 While the classes can provide a framework for enrichment, the parent remains responsible for meeting the requirements of the North Carolina Division of Non-Public Education.

-On Fridays, we offer elementary, middle school (MS), and high school (HS) enrichment classes.
-On Tuesdays, we offer high school classes and the second day of our upper math classes.
-Most classes are one hour long, but some middle school and high school classes meet for a longer period and/or twice a week (both Tuesdays and Fridays).
+EMMA meets on Tuesdays and Fridays, and offers elementary, middle school (MS), and high school (HS) enrichment classes—both academic and elective.
+Most classes are one hour long, but some classes meet for a longer period and/or twice a week.
 These details are noted in the registration documents.
 Every class has a minimum and maximum number of students set by the mentor and overseen by the leadership team.
 If a class fills, we will maintain a waiting list and update your status periodically.

 Our classes are designed to be helpful and convenient to homeschool families at a very reasonable price.
 We are, therefore, dependent upon your help.
 Each family will contribute approximately four hours of time, referred to as work duties, each semester.
 The parental volunteer time ensures that there is adequate monitoring of the campus, study halls, and lunch period, and that there is help with cleaning and returning the facility to the Chapel setup.

-If you have questions about any aspect of our classes, please contact one us.
+If you have questions about any aspect of our program, please contact us.
 We’ll be happy to assist you.

 Last day high school schedule